 In Pump Up! the protagonist mistakes a male classmate for a girl.
 It doesn't help that their uniform is androgynous, aside from girls wearing skirts and boys wearing slacks, and he's short for a boy.
 His feminine looks have made him popular with guys too.

 Nagisa from Assassination Classroom confused many readers into think he's a girl.
-At one point it's lampshaded when the class goes swimming, and a couple girls notice he's in male swimwear.
+At one point it's lampshaded—the class goes swimming, and a couple girls notice he's in male swimwear.

-Kuromaru in UQ Holder claims to be male, but he's so girly that Touta is unsure of his true gender, despite having seen Kuromaru mostly naked.
-Although it isleft ambiguous for some time whether Kuromaru is just a really feminine male or a biological female who identifies as male, turns out Kuromaru has No Biological Sex: the particular breed of demons he is descended from do not become male or female until 16 years of age, at which point they make a conscious decision which to become.
+Played with in UQ Holder.
+The supposedly-male Kuromaru is extremely girly and gets mistaken for a girl and called "miss" by about every other character.
+In fact, it's left ambiguous for some time whether Kuromaru is just a really feminine male or a biological female who identifies as male.
+However, while Kuromaru isn't lying when claiming not to be a girl, "he" is not actually a "dude" either.
+Turns out Kuromaru has No Biological Sex: the particular breed of demons he is descended from do not become male or female until 16 years of age, at which point they make a conscious decision which to become.
 Kuromaru is currently leaning towards male (hence why he identifies as such), but hasn't reached that age yet.
-All this makes "him" somewhat of a parody of the trope.
+To make things more complicated, Kuromaru is beginning to think about becoming female, due to developing a crush on the male main character.

 Korbinian ("Bini") from Mingamanga is a Heavy Metal fan and has the hair.
 Also, the teacher mistakes "Korbinian" for "Korbinia".

 In The World in Black and White, Kaizo (Kon's name in this verse) hits on three girls in his first appearance.
-The last "girl" is actually Uryu.
+The last "girl" is actually Uryuu.
 Who promptly snaps in response.

 This is Francis the male ladybug's shtick in A Bug's Life.
 He has a very feminine face as well as a very masculine voice.
 This is lampshaded a couple of times; for example, when we first meet him, two bugs in the audience start hitting on him when he performs.